 But here’s the kicker and it’s something that is often overlooked.
 Your listener won’t always hear the stereo elements properly anyway.
 How frequently are people using headphones or sitting exactly in the center of two balanced speakers?
 The exact numbers are not known, but you can be certain that a big chunk of listening does not occur in a way that allows the stereo image to be heard properly.
 Think about it: if you’re sitting in your car, you’re definitely on one side or the other–you’re never in the stereo sweet spot.
 And listening to the crappy phone speaker definitely doesn’t give you anything but mono.
 It just makes sense that a lot of listening happens in ways that don’t allow for a real stereo experience.

 See the point?
-You really HAVE to make your mix sound good in mono anyway.
+While you are learning how to program drums and create a finished drum track, you really HAVE to make your mix sound good in mono anyway.
 Lots of people are simply going to hear the music in mono.
 You ignore this at your own risk.

 If you are interested in learning more about this, just Google “mixing in mono” and I promise you’ll find plenty to get you up to speed.